 Vancouver to Whistler on a Tour

-One of the popular options to see whistler on a day trip is on a tour.
+One of the popular options to see Whistler on a day trip is on a tour.
 Here are a few tour options for those looking to see Whistler.

-FAQ about Travel from Vancouver to Whistler
+FAQ about How to get to Whistler from Vancouver

 Yes, you can do a day trip from Vancouver to Whistler.
 Depending where you are in the city, it is a little under 2 hours driving time.
 There are also float plane options in the summer.
 Note that if you are not driving, you will have to stick to a schedule of the planes or busses.
 Th best way to do a daytrip from Vancouver to Whistler is to drive yourself.